 I was a little incredulous when I was first confronted with a watch based on a yacht (it was an Omega Aqua Terra with a teak dial designed to look like a hardwood deck).
 I wasn’t sure the connotations would speak to watch lovers, but it turns out I was wrong.
-I hadn’t realised how many fans of high-end watchmaking also like to drool over high-spec boats.
-This realisation occurred years ago; since then, I’ve seen this obsession with watches and yachts countless times, and similar associations of luxury even more often.
+I hadn’t realized how many fans of high-end watchmaking also like to drool over high-spec boats.
+This realization occurred years ago; since then, I’ve seen this obsession with watches and yachts countless times, and similar associations of luxury even more often.

 It follows logically that many of watchmaking’s better-heeled followers have a huge amount of surplus income available to spend on other luxury items.
 Houses, cars, watches, art, wine, yachts… Simply put, there aren’t so many categories of things that can deplete your wealth.

-If you’ve a proven track record of lusting over micromechanical marvels, it makes perfect sense that you’d fawn over the latest engine from Mercedes, or the quality of finish displayed on the dash of this season’s Sunseeker.
+If you’ve a proven track record of lusting over micro-mechanical marvels, it makes perfect sense that you’d fawn over the latest engine from Mercedes, or the quality of finish displayed on the dash of this season’s Sunseeker.

 HYT Take Fluid Fascination to the Limits